 The candidate viewed as the most hard line of the five contenders for leadership of the Ulster Unionist Party wins the contest at the Ulster Hall.

-David Davin-Power investigates what the leadership of David Trimble will mean for the peace process in this RTÉ News report.
 According to the UUP's Ken Maginnis, a mantle has been cast around Trimble's shoulder that will give him new thoughts and new ideas.
-At Trimble's first press conference, he reiterated that he had no difficulty talking to the Irish government, but he took a stronger line on Sinn Féin:
+At David Trimble's first press conference as UUP leader, he reiterated that he had no difficulty talking to the Irish government, but he took a stronger line on Sinn Féin:

 John Hume of the SDLP hopes Trimble will continue the dialogue already begun, while Sinn Féin's Gerry Adams argues that they might be better off dealing with the hardliners, because the challenge of leadership is to lead.